Aidar5/nattoeng/docs/source/book/19_ssh_telnet/pexpect.rst

     In [15]: ssh.sendline('sh ip int br')
     Out[15]: 13

-After sending the command, pexpect must be pointed till which momenr it should read the output.
-We specify that it should read till #:
+After sending the command, pexpect must be pointed till which moment it should read the output.
+We specify that it should read untill #:

 .. code:: python